pravega/pravega-operator/doc/pravega-options.md

 ...
 spec:
   pravega:
-    controllerJvmOptions: ["-XX:MaxDirectMemorySize=1g"]
-    segmentStoreJVMOptions: ["-XX:MaxDirectMemorySize=1g"]
+    controllerjvmOptions: ["-Xms1g", "-Xmx1g", "-XX:+ExitOnOutOfMemoryError", "-XX:+CrashOnOutOfMemoryError", "-XX:+HeapDumpOnOutOfMemoryError"]
+    segmentStoreJVMOptions: ["-Xms4g", "-Xmx4g", "-XX:MaxDirectMemorySize=11g", "-XX:+ExitOnOutOfMemoryError", "-XX:+CrashOnOutOfMemoryError", "-XX:+HeapDumpOnOutOfMemoryError"]
 ...
 ```
-We do not provide any JVM options as defaults within the operator code for the Controller or the Segmentstore.
+We do not provide any JVM options as defaults within the operator code for the Controller or the Segment Store.
 These options can be passed into the operator through the deployment manifest.
+Also we recommend setting both `-Xms` and `-Xmx` to the same value (as shown in the example above) so as to ensure that we save up the JVM growing memory.

+**NOTE:** For setting Segment Store options **`-XX:MaxDirectMemorySize`**, **`-Xmx`** and **`pravegaservice.cache.size.max`**, follow the guidelines provided in this [document](https://github.com/pravega/pravega/blob/master/documentation/src/docs/admin-guide/segmentstore-memory.md).

 ### SegmentStore Custom Configuration